oracle/guardian-ai/docs/source/user_guide/privacy_estimation/privacy_recommender.rst

 access to such data through creation of false users and webscraping.

 This implementation makes the assumption that each type of recommender system uses the most-popular algorithm to solve the cold start problem.
-This means that the most popular items are recommended to users who have no previous history of interaction with the system.
+This means that the candidates that are most popular are recommended to users who have no previous history of interaction with the system.

 This tool currently supports membership inference attacks in the context of collaborative filtering models.